Medicare Health Outcomes Survey-Modified (HOS-M) Overview

-The Medicare Health Outcomes Survey-Modified (HOS-M) was fielded for the first time in the spring of 2005.
-Originally entitled the Program of All-Inclusive Care for the Elderly (PACE) Health Survey, the HOS-M is administered by CMS to vulnerable Medicare beneficiaries at greatest risk for poor health outcomes.
-These beneficiaries are enrolled in PACE Organizations.
+The Medicare HOS-M was fielded for the first time in the spring of 2005.
+Originally entitled the Program of All-Inclusive Care for the Elderly (PACE) Health Survey, the HOS-M is administered by the Centers for Medicare & Medicaid Services (CMS) to vulnerable people with Medicare who are at greatest risk for poor health outcomes and are enrolled in PACE organizations.

 The HOS-M is a modified version of the Medicare HOS.
-Similar to the HOS, the HOS-M design is based on a randomly selected sample of individuals from each participating PACE Organization.
-The HOS-M is a cross-sectional survey, measuring the physical and mental health functioning of beneficiaries at a single point in time.
+Similar to the HOS, the HOS-M design is based on a randomly selected sample of individuals from each participating PACE organization.
+The HOS-M is a cross-sectional survey, measuring the physical and mental health functioning at a single point in time.
 This differs from the HOS, which has a follow-up component.

 One of the main goals of the HOS-M is to assess annually the frailty of the population in these health plans in order to adjust plan payments.
 Initial eligibility for payment purposes is based on community-residing members who do not have end-stage renal disease (ESRD) and are age 55 or over.